JoshuaKlot/JoshuaKlot.github.io/_pages/home.md

 <h2>Games</h2>
 <p style="font-size:20px">
-In my free time i enjoy making my own video games using Unity, Godot, Unreal Engine, C#, C++ , Java and so on, and publishing them on itch.io to compete in game jams or grow my own skills.
-Im always experimenting with new genres and technology, in order to best set myself up with anything I may need in the future.
-I was even able to working in a group with some of them which was really great.
+In my free time i enjoy making my own video games using Unity, Godot, Unreal Engine, C#, C++ , Java, Python and so on, and publishing them on itch.io to compete in game jams or grow my own skills.
+I'm always experimenting with new genres and technology, in order to best set myself up with anything I may need in the future.
+I was even able to work in a group with some of them which was really great.
 You can see a "best of" on my website <a href="https://joshuaklot.github.io/games/">here</a> or click the link at the bottom to go straight to my itch.io page.
 </p>
 </div>
 </div>